lisongxu/CSCE156-Project-DB/README.md

   * Synchronization (10 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
 For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

-Note: the mapping and synchronization questions are open-ended;
+Note: the mapping and synchronization questions are open-ended.

 #### 5.2.2.
 MySQL and Java Code (60 points):

   * MySQL Initialization Script (10 points): Successfully create the tables and insert the predefined data into the database.

-  * Main Window (10 points): Correctly display the current number of users.
+  * Main Window (5 points): Correctly display the current number of users.

-  * Account Window (10 points): Correctly validate the username and password before entering the Account Window.
+  * Account Window (5 points): Correctly validate the username and password before entering the Account Window.

   * Post Window (20 points): Correct post display and functionality for new posts.